exercism/docs/building/tracks/presentation.md

 ### CLI

-The CLI will create a `README.md` and `HINTS.md` file that contain the above documentation files's contents, except for the `debug.md` document.
+The CLI will create a `README.md` and `HINTS.md` file that contain the above documentation files' contents, except for the `debug.md` document.

 #### README.md